 Will it use different pricing tiers like Netflix or go for one price to cover all of its original content?
-Apple has yet to confirm anything about the service’s price.
+We’ve heard conflicting reports.

-Apple has confirmed that the service will bundle subscription based channels from other providers through the revamped TV app (in the TV Channels section).
-We presume it will use its own original content to pique customers interest, and make money from hosting or bundling subscriptions to services such as HBO.
+What Apple has confirmed is that the service will bundle subscription based channels from other providers through the Apple TV app.
+The presumption is it will use its own original content to pique customers interest, and make money from hosting or bundling subscriptions to services such as HBO.

-One other detail Apple has revealed is Family Sharing.
-Users can share Apple TV Plus and subscriptions to Apple TV channels with their family members.
+With Family Sharing users can share Apple TV Plus and subscriptions to Apple TV channels with their family members.
 Interestingly, the service will be ad-free.

 Apple TV Plus − Platforms

-At WWDC 19, after a trailer showing Ronald D. Moore’s For All Mankind, it was confirmed that the Apple Originals will be available in 4K.
+At WWDC 19 it was confirmed that the Apple Originals will be offered in 4K.
 Another announcement saw Apple team up with the BBC to shoot underwater footage in 4K HDR for tvOS screensavers.
 The Apple TV app will also be home to the “largest collection of 4K HDR content to browse, buy and rent”.
-The TV app will also support Dolby Vision HDR, and Dolby Atmos surround sound.
+The TV app will support Dolby Vision HDR, and Dolby Atmos audio.

-The service will be available on all Apple devices, from the iPad to the Apple TV box.
-The Apple TV app is also available on select 2018 and all 2019 Samsung smart TVs.
-The app is expected to come to Amazon Fire TV, LG, Roku, Sony and VIZIO platforms in the future.
+The service is slated be available on all Apple devices, from the iPad to the Apple TV box.
+The Apple TV app is, for the time being, exclusively available on select 2018 and all 2019 Samsung smart TVs.
+The app is expected to come to Amazon Fire TV, LG, Roku, Sony and VIZIO (a US TV brand) in the future.

 Owners of LG and Sony smart TVs will get AirPlay 2 support, allowing them to play videos and other content from their iPhone or iPad to their smart TVs.